How Does Bail Influence Property Ownership in Canada?

 A surety plays a pivotal role in the bail hearing process.
 This individual guarantees the accused’s adherence to bail conditions and court appearances.
 Should the accused default, the surety could be held financially responsible, emphasizing the gravity of this role.

 A criminal lawyer will assist with crafting a viable release plan and speaking with the sureties as they will be called to give evidence in court.
-Typically, only a permanent resident or Canadian citizen can act as a surety while relatives, partners, and close friends with stable incomes are preferred.
+Typically, only a permanent resident or Canadian citizen can act as a surety, while relatives, partners, and close friends with stable incomes are preferred.
+If the sureties decide to take on this role, they must understand their responsibilities and expectations.
+On paper, the court will consider any credible surety, but it ultimately comes down to the judge’s discretion.

 Revisiting the Bail Decision: Bail Affects Property Owners

-Sometimes, the court’s decision might not be the final word.
-Both the Crown and the Defence can appeal the decision, triggering a bail review.
+The court’s decision might not be the final word.
+The Crown and the Defence can appeal the decision, triggering a bail review.
 This ensures that the accused isn’t unfairly detained or released, maintaining the balance of justice.
-In order to secure a bail review, the Crown or the Defence must demonstrate new evidence or show an error in law as it pertains to the court’s judgment.
+To secure a bail review, the Crown or the Defence must demonstrate new evidence or show an error in law regarding the court’s judgment.
+Bail reviews often occur within a week of the initial hearing, as swift action is essential in a criminal case.
+The bail review process can incur significant costs, making it crucial to evaluate the bail on the initial attempt properly.
+It is advisable to optimize this process for efficient decision-making and resource allocation, minimizing any unnecessary expenses.